 The Tuscany region is delicious—in every sense of the word.
 Perfect weather, divine food, sublime wine, and men who are very easy on the eyes.
 Even the less attractive ones have a certain savoir-faire that’s hard not to admire.
 I’m convinced it’s the hair.
 In case it’s escaped your notice, Italian men have a lot of it.
 Sì signore—olive skin framed by a thick, dark head of hair, combined with a bit of manly swagger, makes up for a multitude of sins—with the notable exception of a “wandering eye.”
 (Being that it’s 2018, it’s hard to believe that modern Italian women would put up with that kind of nonsense.)

-Back in sleepy Asciano, I found myself frequenting a “men only” café, if for no other reason than it was too far to walk anywhere else.
+Back in sleepy Asciano, I found myself frequenting Bar La Tranquilla, a seemingly “males only” café that held a certain allure, if only because tourists never came near the place.
+It was also the only cafe within walking distance of our villa.
 (Even if I had managed to master the whole driving-on-the-other-side-of-the road-using-a-stick-shift thing, café options in a small village are limited.)
-Each morning around 8:00 am, as my roomie slept in, I’d walk to this modest little café [insert name] so that I could connect to Wi-Fi and plan the next stage of our journey—one that would include the obligatory trip to the wineries, museums, and the coast.
+Each morning around 8:00 am, as my roomie slept in, I’d walk to this modest little café so that I could connect to Wi-Fi and plan the next stage of our journey—one that would include the obligatory trip to the wineries, museums, and the coast.

 By the fourth day, the complete absence of females at this café began to creep me out.
 Had I unwittingly landed in the Italian version of The Stepford Wives?
-While there were no “official” signs at the cafe barring women from sipping cappuccinos while shooting the breeze with men, I came to the conclusion that gender separation seemed to be an understood way of life in small Italian villages.
-Middle-aged (and older) men sit around chatting for hours talking politics and imbibing their coffee, while women stay home to clean, do laundry and slave over a hot stove—or whatever.
+While there were no “official” signs at the cafe barring women from sipping cappuccinos while shooting the breeze with men, I came to the conclusion that gender separation was an understood way of life in small Italian villages.
+Middle-aged (and older) men sit around chatting for hours talking politics and imbibing their coffee, while women stay home to clean, air their laundry and slave over a hot stove—or something.

-I’ll end my brief exposé on Italian men with an image of one particularly studly Italian man (alas, too young for me) who was clearly well practiced at turning on the charm and selling wine … lots of it.
-He is, as you can see, the spitting image of Full House’s John Stamos.
-He was not amused at being informed of this fact—making it abundantly clear that every American woman who passed through the winery’s portals made this same tired observation—undoubtedly squealing with cougar-ish delight as they did.
-When we gleefully made the same pronouncement, his beautiful, but now unsmiling eyes locked onto mine with a look that seemed to say, “Listen, lady … I’m not just a piece of meat … I want to be accepted for me!”
+I’ll end my brief exposé on Italian men with an image of one particularly studly Italian man (alas, too young for me) who was clearly well practiced at turning on the charm and selling wine.
+As you can see, he’s the spitting image of Full House’s John Stamos.
+He was not amused at being informed of this fact—making it abundantly clear that every American woman who passed through the winery’s portals made this same tired observation (undoubtedly squealing with cougar-ish delight as they did).
+Stamos, the Italian version, gave me a look that seemed to say, “Listen, lady … I’m not just a piece of meat … I want to be accepted for me!”
 “Okay, okay I get it … you’re you …. not John Stamos,” I said (hopefully not aloud).
-“Now toss back your thick manly mane, flash your perfect smile, and pour me some more Chianti while I mourn my lost youth.”
+“Now toss back your thick manly mane, flash your perfect smile and pour me some more Chianti while I mourn my lost youth.”

 Thus ended my Roman Spring of Mrs. Stone moment—a glaring reminder that perhaps this trip to Italy should have taken place several decades ago, when flirting was fun and romance wasn’t just in the air.